afrodev/tripletex-accounting-webstore-api/README.md

 ### This project was started on October 30th 2024

+> *PS: nowhere in the Tripletex docs did they mention the date format so I struggled with making the sessiontoken.

+Apparently it’s a whole ISO 8601 standard with* **YYYY-MM-DDThh:mm:ss

+I didn’t know that as new engineer 😢**
+>

 ## The general flow

 In norway, businesses are obliged to report on all sales on a webstore as if they are invoice sales. **First**, the customer must be registered as a contact in the accounting software, if their information isn’t already there which is: